Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Method

 \subsection{Model architecture}

 To generate motion conditioned on audio information, we build on the DiffWave architecture \cite{kong2021diffwave} from conditional audio synthesis.
-This model takes acoustic feature vectors as input (usually sampled at 80 Hz) and generates a scalar-valued audio waveform at 22.5 kHz as output using a conditional diffusion model.
+This model takes acoustic feature vectors as input (usually sampled at 80 Hz) and uses a conditional diffusion model to generate a scalar-valued audio waveform at 22.5 kHz as output.
 The model generates all output in parallel, without autoregression or recurrent connections.
-Internally, it uses a residual stack of dilated convolutions with skip connections similar to the trendsetting WaveNet model \cite{oord2016wavenet} for audio synthesis, except that the model (unlike WaveNet) is parallel rather than autoregressive and therefore can use non-causal convolutions.
+Internally, it uses a residual stack of dilated convolutions with skip connections, similar to the trendsetting WaveNet model \cite{oord2016wavenet} for audio synthesis, except that the model (unlike WaveNet) is parallel rather than autoregressive and therefore can use non-causal convolutions.

 Denote the sequence of input acoustic feature vectors by $\bm{a}_{1:T}$, where $T$ is the number of frames.
 We adapt DiffWave to generate output at the same frame rate as the input (i.e., remove the upsampling), and change to vector-valued rather than scalar output.
 In other words, we learn a distribution of the form $p\given{\x_{1:T}}{\bm{a}_{1:T}}$, where $\x_{1:T}=\x_{1:T,\,0}$ is the output of a diffusion process ($0$ indicates the last denoising step) and $\x_t$ is a representation of the pose at time $t$.
-In the experiments of this paper, the acoustic features $\bm{a}$ are mel-frequency cepstrum coefficients (MFCCs) \cite{davis1980comparison} plus additional music information retrieval features for music, while the output poses are skeletal joint rotations parameterised using an exponential map representation \cite{grassia1998practical} relative to a T-pose like in \cite{henter2020moglow}, but this setup is not dictated by our model and other design choices are likely to work similarly well.
+In the experiments of this paper, the acoustic features $\bm{a}$ are standard audio features such as mel-frequency cepstrum coefficients (MFCCs) \cite{davis1980comparison}, while the output poses are skeletal joint rotations parameterised using an exponential map representation \cite{grassia1998practical} relative to a T-pose like in \citet{alexanderson2020style}, but this setup is not dictated by our model and other design choices are likely to work similarly well.